Nutrients in Arugula

 Arugula is fragile and will not remain fresh long (about two days), even in the refrigerator.

-Like other greens, arugula is most nutritious when eaten raw and should be juiced or well-blended for optimal nutrient digestion and assimilation.
+Like other greens, arugula is most nutritious when eaten raw and should be juiced with a quality juice, such as a compact juicer, or well-blended for optimal nutrient digestion and assimilation.
 Add it to a salad for a spicy kick.

 Because of the pungent flavor, some prefer to mix it with milder greens.
 This nutty leaf is excellent on sandwiches or added to pizza just as you pull it from the oven.
 Try folding arugula into an omelet with some fontina cheese and tomato for a real breakfast treat.